MicrosoftDocs/architecture-center/docs/guide/hpc/devito-virtual-machine-content.md

 :::image type="content" source="./media/operator-equation.png" alt-text="Screenshot that shows the operator equation." lightbox="./media/operator-equation.png":::

-An operator generates low-level code from an ordered collection of *Eq* (this example is for a single equation).
+An operator generates low-level code from an ordered collection of `Eq`.
+This example is for a single equation.

 There's virtually no limit to the complexity of an operator.
 The Devito compiler automatically analyzes the input, detects and applies optimizations (including single-node and multi-node parallelism), and generates code with suitable loops and expressions.